A Projective-to-Conformal Fefferman-Type Construction: Reduced scales and explicit normalisation

 \subsection{Characterisation of reduced scales}

-The notion of reduced Weyl structures and reduced scales is introduced in Subsection \ref{reducedweyl}.
-Here we shall find an intrinsic characterisation (i.e.\ using the conformal structure only) of reduced scales and discuss their properties.
+The notion of reduced Weyl structures and reduced scales is introduced in Section~\ref{Relpartra}.
+Here we shall f\/ind an intrinsic characterisation (i.e., using the conformal structure only) of reduced scales and discuss their properties.